Counterfeit Coin – 1885-CC Morgan Dollar

 At first glance, the counterfeit coin GSA holder looks similar to a genuine one.
 The fake 1885-CC Morgan Dollar, however, is far more obvious.

 Recent reports have identified counterfeit coin GSA holders with counterfeit Carson City Morgan Dollars inside.
-Last month NGC received a spurious GSA holder in a submission that included several authentic GSA holders.
+A few years ago, NGC received a spurious GSA holder in a submission that included several authentic holders.
 This appears to be a new tactic of counterfeiters since many people would not suspect to encounter fake GSA holders, which were sold from 1973-1980.

 After the United States Treasury stopped redeeming silver certificates for silver dollars in 1964, the General Services Administration (GSA), an agency of the US government, was tasked with marketing the silver dollars that remained in Treasury vaults.
 Several million coins, mostly Carson City Morgan Dollars, were packaged in hard plastic holders with black inserts and sold to the public from 1973 to 1980.